-As the holiday season ramps up, families will soon be spending more time in the kitchen, cooking turkey dinners and baking pumpkin pies.
+As the holiday season ramps up, families will soon be spending more time in the kitchen.
+Cooking turkey dinners and baking pumpkin pies are popular traditions this time of year.
 However, we want to remind everyone to check their cabinets and seldom-used ingredients for pantry bugs that can become a hassle during this joyous time of year.
-(You might want to check expiration dates as well, a family tradition of the children at my parents home each year)

 Merchant grain beetles and Indian meal moths are among the most common pantry pests found in kitchens.
-They contaminate stored ingredients that are typically used to bake delicious holiday treats, such as flour, dried fruit, nuts and chocolate.
+Theses pests contaminate stored ingredients that are typically used to bake delicious holiday treats, such as flour, dried fruit, nuts, and chocolate.

-Pantry bugs don’t pose serious health or property threats, but because they can infest an area in a short amount of time, it’s important to stop a problem before it begins.
+Pantry bugs don’t pose serious health or property threats, however, they can infest an area in a short amount of time.
 One of the easiest ways to prevent an infestation is to routinely clean out pantries and cabinets, and sift through common stored products like flour and spices.

 The National Pest Management Association (NPMA) recommends some additional tips to keep pantries pest-free during the busy holiday baking season:

-- Store food in Tupperware-type containers with secure lids.
+- Store food in plastic or glass containers with secure lids.

 - Add a bay leaf to canisters of dry goods.
 The herb’s pungent scent repels many pantry pests.

-- Make it a habit while grocery shopping to carefully inspect food products in cardboard packages for signs of damage prior to placing it in the cart.
+- When grocery shopping, carefully inspect food products in cardboard packages for signs of damage prior to placing it in your cart.